What Is an EVP?

 Can we adapt a competitor's EVP or use a template?

 No. A strong EVP is specific to your organisation.
-It can't be copied or assembled from a template, because it's discovered — by listening to your people, examining your culture honestly, and articulating what is actually true about working with you.
+It cannot be copied or assembled from a template, because it is discovered: by listening to your people, examining your culture honestly, and articulating what is actually true about working with you.
+A borrowed EVP may sound right.
+It just will not hold.

 Why do most EVPs fail?

 Because they start with the message instead of the reality.
-When an EVP is written as a marketing statement the day-to-day experience doesn't back up, new joiners feel the gap within months — and attrition and lost trust follow.
+When an EVP is written as a marketing statement the day-to-day experience does not back up, new joiners feel the gap within months and attrition and lost trust follow.
 An EVP only holds when the internal experience matches the external promise.

-We're a fast-growing / founder-led business.
+We are a fast-growing or founder-led business.
 Is it too early for an EVP?

-Often it's exactly the right moment.
+It is rarely too early, and for fast-growing businesses, it is frequently the most urgent time.
 Growth is when people systems get tested, culture fragments, and good people start leaving because clarity is missing.
-A clear EVP at this stage is one of the most commercially significant things a scaling business can do.
+A clear EVP at this stage is one of the most commercially significant investments a scaling business can make.

 What does Pomelo actually do with our EVP?

-We discover it, test it against reality, help you strengthen what needs strengthening, and then activate it — internally first, so your people experience it before your candidates read about it.
-That's the inside-out approach: we make the story true before we help you tell it.
+We discover it, test it against reality, help you strengthen what needs strengthening, and then activate it.
+Internally first, so your people experience it before your candidates read about it.
+That is the inside-out approach: we make the story true before we help you tell it.